Sutto/chef-pyapns/README.md

 # chef-pyapns

-This recipe simply installs and sets up a default running instance of [pyapns](https://github.com/samuraisam/pyapns/) on an ubuntu box.
+This recipe installs and sets up a default running instance of [pyapns](https://github.com/samuraisam/pyapns/) on an ubuntu box.

 We use upstart in this recipe to manage the application recipe.